SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.1.12.md

 | ProfileManagerConfiguration            | groups with the ProfileManagerEditAll permission.                |

 > [!NOTE]
+>
 > - The AddOrUpdateBulk, RemoveBulk and Create, Read, Update and Delete calls on single objects in the ProfileHelper will throw CrudFailedExceptions if the ThrowExceptionsOnErrorData property is true on the CrudComponent.
+If not, the TraceData will contain a ManagerStoreError with reason NoPermission.
+>
-If not, the TraceData will contain a ManagerStoreError with reason NoPermission.<br>The AddOrUpdateBulk and RemoveBulk calls normally never throw exceptions regardless of the ThrowExceptionsOnErrorData property.
+>   The AddOrUpdateBulk and RemoveBulk calls normally never throw exceptions regardless of the ThrowExceptionsOnErrorData property.
 However, NoPermission is an exception since this makes the entire call fail.
+>
 > - The calls in the ProfileManagerHelper will always return TraceData (except for the CrudComponent properties on the helper).
 > - Import/export of ProfileParameters and mediation messages will throw a DataMinerException.
 > - Import/export of the ServiceProfiles will return TraceData.
 This helper does not have an option to throw exceptions on error data.